sindresorhus/read-chunk/readme.md

 Type: `number`

-The poosition to start reading from.
+The position to start reading from.